These closures are from Mar 1, 2023 and extending until July 15, 2023.

 - Wawona Dome – Closure includes all routes between and including “Cream of the Crop” to “Bark at the Moon.”
 From the base, the first pitch of the closed routes between and including “Lunar Eclipse” to “Bird in Flight” will remain open.

 - Widow’s Tears – Closure includes all routes within the Widow’s Tears Alcove.
-Routes on Tower of Cosmic Wind remain open.
+Routes on Tower of Cosmic Winds remain open.

 - Yosemite Point – Closure includes all routes between and including “Czech Route” and “Yosemite Point Buttress.”
 The first 3 pitches of “Czech Route” and the first 5 pitches of “Yosemite Point Buttress” remain open.